Task Force Raven Takes Command of Joint Multinational Training Group-Ukraine

 |0

-This work, Task Force Raven Takes Command of Joint Multinational Training Group-Ukraine [Image 2 of 2], by SSG David Carnahan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Task Force Raven Takes Command of Joint Multinational Training Group-Ukraine, by MAJ Matthew Baldwin, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT